 It’s difficult to choose between the two as both brands have their strengths and weaknesses.
 For starters, both ILife and Roomba models are high-quality, lightweight, and portable.
 They are both fit for cleaning under furniture and hard-to-reach places, and most can also self-charge.

 However, if you look at Roomba’s latest models, they feature Wi-Fi support and work with their Smartphone Home app.
 Some models offer entire-level cleaning where it recharges and continues cleaning till the entire level is cleaned.
 You also have carpet boost mode for deep cleaning carpets and edge cleaning mode where it goes along wall edges twice for a thorough clean.

-In case of ILife, there’s the ILife V7 that connects to your Wi-Fi network and Smartphone and the brand is continually improving its motor with a ten times stronger air power.
+In the case of ILife, there’s the ILife V7 that connects to your Wi-Fi network and Smartphone and the brand is continually improving its motor with ten times stronger air power.

 Roomba seems to win if you compare generic features between the two brands.
 If you consider specific models of both brands, then ILife A6 is a high-end model that’s better than Roomba 650 and is more affordably priced.

 Price is, in fact, the reason why many people buy ILife floor cleaning robots, despite Roomba’s many unique features.
 ILife vacuum cleansers are affordably priced, fluctuating around $200.
 Roomba vacuums are much more expensive and vary from under $300 to more than $1000 for some models.